cb372/scalacache/README.md

 }
 ```

-then we want the cache key to depend on both `a` and `b`.
+then you want the cache key to depend on the values of both `a` and `b`.
 In that case, you need to use a different implementation of [MethodCallToStringConverter](core/src/main/scala/scalacache/memoization/MethodCallToStringConverter.scala), like this:

 ```scala
 implicit val scalaCache = ScalaCache(